Published by Christina Riley. Last Updated on February 26, 2024.

 The mountain that is a half-bare rock that shines in the sun?
 Yep!

 That’s appropriately named Looking Glass Rock.
-The overlook at Milepost 417 grants amazing views, but did you know that there is also an incredible waterfall that is easy to access?
+The overlook at Milepost 417 grants amazing views, and Skinny Dip Falls was previously an amazing swimming hole that you could hike to across the road.

 Graveyard Fields (MP 418.8)

 If you have to use the potty while on the Blue Ridge Parkway, Graveyard Fields is one of the few trailheads with a toilet.
 Beyond that reason to stop, the Graveyard Fields Loop Trail is an easy hike to a spectacular waterfall.